haveneer-training-tools/moodle-qtype_coderunner/authorguide.md

-CodeRunner comes with a set of around 13 built-in question types to handle simple write-a-program or write-a-function question in the most common languages (C, C++, Python, Java, Pascal, PHP and Octave).
+CodeRunner comes with a set of around 13 built-in question types to handle simple write-a-program or write-a-function question in the most common languages (C, C++, Rust, Python, Java, Pascal, PHP and Octave).
 Although experience suggests that most question authors move fairly rapidly to write their own question types, familiarity with how the built-in question types worth is a necessary first step.